Investment Banking Associate

 Are these interview questions helpful?

-Q5.
-3. Different between net profit and gross profit
+Q. What is the difference between net profit and gross profit?

 Ans.